ParthBoyCoder/AI/README.md

 These r different kind of AI programs that I made, these include 2 types (for now):

-Gemini API programs
+1. Gemini API programs
-Neural Networks made by me ( and help by chatGPT :) )
+2. Neural Networks made by me ( and help by chatGPT :) )

+Comments are mostlly given by base ChatGPT code, i have done further modification (I am new to NN)